 Ethnic fare wins for diners watching their wallets.
 Where else can you eat your way through 33 global cuisines and still have cash to spare?
 Stroll lower Lexington Avenue, from East 32rd Street to East 23rd Street, to see why it’s called Curry Hill for its fairly priced Indian and Pakistani restaurants.
 Or head to Chinatown, below Canal Street, for Szechuan, Hunan and Cantonese food that transports you right to the home country.
 Nearby Little Italy may be touristy, but who cares when you’re tucking into steaming bowls of ravioli and pillow-soft tiramisu.
-Korean kimchi, hot pot and tangy barbecue don’t get any better than in Koreatown (that’s K-Town to locals), a mini Seoul chock-a-block with affordable spots along West 32nd Street.
+Korean kimchi, hot pot and tangy barbecue don’t get any better than in Koreatown (that’s K-Town to locals), a mini Seoul that’s chockablock with affordable spots along West 32nd Street.

-But why end your international dine-around there when you can sample everything from Vietnamese pho to Greek gyros, Indonesian rijsstafel to homestyle Dominican sancocho, hand-to-mouth Ethiopian dishes to tongue-tingling Jamaican jerk, Lebanese falafel to Brazilian feijoada?
+But why end your international dine-around there when you can sample everything from Vietnamese pho to Greek gyros, Indonesian rijsttafel to homestyle Dominican sancocho, hand-to-mouth Ethiopian dishes to tongue-tingling Jamaican jerk, Lebanese falafel to Brazilian feijoada?
 If only you had more time.

 Pizzerias, delis and diners